 Pathological demand avoidance (PDA) is a proposed sub-type of autism.
 Autistic children are diagnosed with PDA when they exhibit a greater refusal to do what is asked of them, even to activities they would normally like.

-This short course will help you to understand what pathological demand avoidance feels like, why it occurs and how you can work with the child.
+This short course will help you to understand what pathological demand avoidance feels like, why it occurs and how you can work with the child or young person.